SAS-Innovate-2025/Getting-Started-with-SAS-Intelligent-Decisioning/Getting_Started_with_SAS_Intelligent_Decisioning.md

 1. Click **OK** to close the *Variable Mappings* dialog.
 1. Click **Save** to save this test to the rule set.

-     > &#9998; If do not select **Save** and simply select **Run**, then the test is run; however, the test is not saved to the rule set and if your session is closed you will need to setup the test again to run it in the future.
+     > &#9998; If you do not select **Save** and simply select **Run**, then the test is run; however, the test is not saved to the rule set and if your session is closed, you will need to set up the test again to run it in the future.

 1. Check the newly created test and click **Run** to run the specified test.